-Situated on the Andaman Sea, Khao Lak is approximately 100 kilometres north of Phuket within Phang Nga province.
+Situated on the Andaman Sea, Khao Lak region is approximately 100 kilometres north of Phuket within Phang Nga province.
 The area boasts pristine natural beauty, translucent waters and powder white sand beaches, with flourishing marine life and outstanding diving and snorkelling spots.
 Khao Lak is considered one of the top dive destinations in the world.
-Khao Lak caters to travellers looking for a tranquil escape to slow down and kick back, and also for outdoor enthusiasts who enjoy the exceptional natural wonders such as lush rainforests, waterfalls, lakes and national parks that the region has to offer.
+Khao Lak caters to travellers looking for a tranquil escape to slow down and kick back, and also for outdoor enthusiasts who enjoy the exceptional natural wonders such as lush rainforests, lakes and national parks that the region has to offer.

 Nang Thong Beach